vladsaveliev/sequana/doc/sequanix.rst

 loaded and can then be changed dynamically.
 In other word, you do not need to use an esoteric text editor, which may be the only option on a cluster.

-Morevoer, the loaded configuration file has other advantages:
+Moreover, the loaded configuration file has other advantages:

 - file can be selecting thanks to a file browser.
 If no file is selected, the button is red (green otherwise)
 - Some buttons have dedicated widgets (e.g. in the figure above, the number of threads has its own dropbox limited typing errors)